-- Proposal to consider issuing Aadhaar card without waiting for 180 days to NRIs with Indian Passports when they arrive in India.
+- Proposal to consider issuing Aadhaar Cards without waiting for 180 days to NRIs with Indian Passports when they arrive in India.

 - A social stock exchange, ‘Electronic Fundraising Platform’ to be set up for listing voluntary organizations and social enterprises working for social welfare objectives.

-- Approval given to 18 new diplomatic missions in Africa.
+- Approval was given to 18 new diplomatic missions in Africa.

 - Bharat New, under Pradhan Mantri Grameen Digital Saksharata Abhiyan, targets internet connectivity to local bodies of every panchayat in India.
 It is to be speeded under the Universal Service Obligation Fund.

-- Pension benefit extended to around 3 crore shopkeepers and retail traders with annual turnover lower than Rs.
+- Pension benefits extended to around 3 crore shopkeepers and retail traders with annual turnover lower than Rs.
 1.5 crores under the Pradhan Mantri Karam Yogi Man Dhan Scheme.

-- Public-Private partnership in power grid to unleash faster development.
+- Public-Private Partnership in the power grid to unleash faster development.

-- The department of fisheries to address critical gaps in production, post-harvest management, production, and value chain.
+- The department of fisheries addresses critical gaps in production, post-harvest management, production, and value chain.

-- New Space India Limited, which is a public sector enterprise, has been established to maximize benefits of R&D carried out by the Isro.
-The firm is set to lead commercialization of different space products.
+- New Space India Limited, which is a public sector enterprise, has been established to maximize the benefits of R&D carried out by Isro.
+The firm is set to lead the commercialization of different space products.

-- Government aims to provide power and LPG to all households, electricity and cooking gas to all rural household by 2022.
+- The government aims to provide power and LPG to all households, electricity and cooking gas to all rural households by 2022.